M-Theresa/diabetes_predict/README.md

 Dataset: The dataset used in the project is `diabetes.csv`.
 This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.

 ## Model Building and Evaluation
 Plot the histogram plot of each feature and divide into two groups: diabetes and no diabetes.
-The histogram shows how each feature correlates to the possibility of developing diabetes.<br/>
+The histogram shows how each feature correlates to the possibility of developing diabetes.For example: <br/>

 ![distribution Plot](https://github.com/M-Theresa/diabetes_predict/blob/16273723fab63580d51bbd600aa50391720bb346/eda_plot.png)